 - Technical Advisory Groups shall be composed of at least one voting member of the Council (other Council members may participate but may not vote unless they are an appointed TAG member), and one voting member representing each constituent group designated by the Council and appointed by the Council or Standing Committee Chair.
 The Council may appoint one alternate for each designated constituent group, who may vote only in the event the Primary Member is not present.
 TAG members shall serve a three year term and may be reappointed for one additional term.

-The Chair of the Technical Advisory Group shall be a voting or ex-officio member of the Council, as appointed by the Council or standing codes committee Chair.
+The Chair of the Technical Advisory Group shall be a voting member of the Council, as appointed by the Council or standing codes committee Chair.